HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 Two dashboards are preloaded in Grafana in order to display information about the performance of SD pods in the cluster and Service Activator's metrics.

-Before deploying Prometheus a namespace with the name "monitoring" must be created.
-In order to generate it, run
+Before deploying Prometheus example, a namespace must be created, The default name is "monitoring", it can be another of your choice but the parameter "monitoringNamespace" with the new name must be added to the "helm install" .
+In order to generate it, run:

     kubectl create namespace monitoring